viadeo/kasper-framework/doc/Develop with Kasper/Model.rst

 A DDD repository is used to manage with entities persistence, and as the only persistable entities in Kasper framework are the aggregate roots then Kasper repositories are bound to a specific aggregate root.

-In order to create a Kasper repository you have to extend the **AbstractRepository<AggregateRoot>** class annotating it with the
+In order to create a Kasper repository you have to extend **Repository<AggregateRoot>** annotating it with the **@XKasperRepository** annotation.
-**@XKasperRepository** annotation.

 **usage**